artefactual/archivematica-storage-service-docs/administrators.rst

    will be automatically created if necessary, and if the AWS user has permissions to do so.

-   More specifically, to interact with the bucket the IAM user associated with the access key must be granted permission to the following actions on the S3 service.
-These permissions can be granted through IAM policies attached to the user or its groups.
+   More specifically, the user associated with the access key must be granted permission to the following actions on the S3 service to interact with the

-   **List permissions**
+   bucket:

+   *List permissions*

    `s3:ListBucket`_